Sharing economy: Russia

 According to TIARCENTER and the Russian Association of Electronic Communications, eight key verticals of Russia's sharing economy (C2C sales, odd jobs, car sharing, carpooling, accommodation rentals, shared offices, crowdfunding, and goods sharing) grew 30% to 511 billion rubles ($7.8 billion) in 2018.

 Japan

-According to Sharing Economy Association of Japan, The market size of the sharing economy in Japan in FY2020 was 2.1004 trillion yen and FY2021 was 2.4198 trillion yen.
+According to Sharing Economy Association of Japan, The market size of the sharing economy in Japan in 2021 was 2.4 trillion yen.
 It is expected to expand up to 14.2799 trillion yen in FY2030.

-For ride-hailing services, there is no “Uber” like service which allow run your own ride-sharing fleet in Japan.
-This is because local regulations prohibit non-professional drivers from ferrying paying customers.
+Overall the Japanese environment is not well suited for the development of a sharing economy.
+Industries do not seek new revolutionary solutions and some services are banned.
+For example, for ride-hailing services, Uber is not very popular in Japan as the public transport is very sufficient and the regulations ban from operating private car-sharing services and taxi apps are much more popular.
+According to The Japan Times (2024) it is possible that car-sharing services will be available in the future, however only in certain areas when taxis are deemed in short supply.